What I Know (The Boys episode): Plot

 Stormfront escapes and leaves to confront Butcher and Becca.
 Becca stabs Stormfront in the eye, but Stormfront begins to choke Becca.
 Ryan, overcome by distress and wanting to save his mother, ignites his powers and accidentally releases a massive blast.
 This blast gravely injures and disfigures Stormfront, but also mortally wounds Becca.
 Becca makes Butcher promise to protect Ryan before she dies in his arms.

 Homelander, having just killed the Vought security team sent by Edgar to retrieve Ryan, arrives at the scene to find Stormfront incapacitated and Becca dead.
 Homelander attempts to convince Ryan to join him, but Ryan sides with Butcher.
-Homelander prepares to kill Butcher, but is interrupted by Queen Maeve, who blackmails Homelander into letting them go.
-Homelander, realizing that his reputation is the most important thing, reluctantly lets Butcher and Ryan leave.
+Homelander prepares to kill Butcher, but is interrupted by Maeve, who blackmails Homelander into letting them go using footage of the Transoceanic Flight 37 incident she obtained from the Deep.
+(Note: As depicted in "The Bloody Doors Off") Homelander, realizing that his reputation is the most important thing, reluctantly lets Butcher and Ryan leave.

 At a Vought press conference, it is revealed that Stormfront has been blamed for the hearing massacre and that the public release of Compound V has been put on hold.
-Starlight is reinstated into the Seven as a vengeful Homelander reluctantly gives her a public apology.
-Alistair Adana reveals that A-Train will also be reinstated into the Seven, but again denies the Deep, who insults Adana and leaves the Church of the Collective.
+Annie is reinstated into the Seven as a vengeful Homelander reluctantly gives her a public apology.
+Alastair Adana reveals that A-Train will also be reinstated into the Seven, but again denies the Deep, who insults Adana and leaves the Church of the Collective.

-Grace Mallory takes Ryan into her protection and reveals that all charges against the Boys have been dropped.
+Mallory takes Ryan into her protection and informs Butcher that all charges against the Boys have been dropped.
 She tells Butcher that the White House is creating an Office of Supe Affairs that will be led by Victoria Neuman.
 Butcher relinquishes Ryan and walks away without a word.
-MM reunites with his wife and daughter, Frenchie and Kimiko dance together, and Hughie resolves to fight Vought in a more non-violent way.
-In a call with Neuman, Alistair Adana negotiates with Neuman for tax-exempt status in exchange for keeping secrets about other Supes.
-Adana's head suddenly explodes, revealing that Victoria Neuman is the assassin behind Raynor's death and the hearing massacre.
+M.M. reunites with his wife and daughter, Frenchie and Kimiko dance together, and Hughie resolves to fight Vought in a more non-violent way.
+In a call with Neuman, Alastair Adana negotiates with Neuman for tax-exempt status in exchange for secrets about other Supes.
+Adana's head suddenly explodes, revealing that Victoria Neuman is the "head popper" behind Raynor's death and the hearing massacre.
 Hughie meets with Neuman and lands a job at the Office of Supe Affairs, unaware that Neuman is the assassin.